jbarroso/clean-code/README.md

 *assertEquals(msg, expected, actual)* ... now the msg seems to be the expected value.

 ## Argument Objects
-When a function needs to have more than two or three arguments some of these argument should be wrapped into a class of ther own.
+When a function needs to have more than two or three arguments some of these argument should be wrapped into a class of their own.
 *makeCircle(double x, double y, double radius) =>  makeCircle(Point center, double radius);*

 ## Argument Lists